|

 fonts used for pennant making

-How to Design a Pennant Flag in Silhouette Studio
+How to Design a Pennant Flag in Your Cutting Machine Software

-1. Design your pennants in Silhouette studio.
+1. Design your pennants in Silhouette Studio.
 I drew out a triangle to use as a guide.
 My triangles were about 6 inches high by about 13 inches long.
-They don’t fit on the page, but you won’t use the pointy end anyways.
+They don’t fit on the page, but you won’t use the pointy end anyway.

 Draw out a triangle to figure out your spacing